allenhwkim/angularjs-google-maps/README.md

 ## Calculate distance between two position

-You may checkout this, https://developers.google.com/maps/documentation/javascript/distancematrix.
+You can check this out: https://developers.google.com/maps/documentation/javascript/distancematrix.
 As you see,  DistanceMatrix does not require map nor directive.

-Another way to do is to use directions directive.
-As you see it here, https://rawgit.com/allenhwkim/angularjs-google-maps/master/testapp/directions2.html, you have access to DirectionsRenderer by using `map.directionsRenderers[id]`
+Another way to do this, is to use directions directive.
+As you see it here: https://rawgit.com/allenhwkim/angularjs-google-maps/master/testapp/directions2.html, you have access to DirectionsRenderer by using `map.directionsRenderers[id]`

 https://developers.google.com/maps/documentation/javascript/reference?hl=en#DirectionsRenderer

-You use getDirections() or directions, then calculate the distance from there. e.g.,
+You use `getDirections()` or `directions`, then calculate the distance from there. e.g.,

   Distance:
   `{{ map.directionsRenderers[0].directions.routes[0].legs[0].distance }}`